SumiSastri/fashion-app/README.md

 - Looked at the option of hardcoding data and displaying images on the front end
 - Made a decision on what an MVP of the brief would be - hard-coded data in an array in the front end
-- Displayed one image successfully []
+- Displayed one image successfully ![test-display-page] (./src/screen-shots/test-display-page.png)
 - Decided to proceed on this approach and to review Zalando Home Page [https://www.zalando.co.uk/women-home/] And black dress search results [https://www.zalando.co.uk/women/?q=black+dresses]